-Fortunately, however, I eventually found my way to designing spaces.
-Though there are many obvious differences between cross-cultural Anthropological fieldwork and creating kitchens and baths, they are similar in that I meet and work closely with people to learn about how they live.
+Fortunately, however, in 2006 I found my way to designing spaces.
+Though there are many obvious differences between cross-cultural anthropological fieldwork and creating kitchens and baths, they are similar in that I meet and work closely with people to learn about how they live.
 Every project is as unique as the people involved.

 I am a conscientious observer and listener, enjoying and appreciating the distinctive needs and specific challenges of each individual project.
 My approach to designing is based in my effort to live a thoughtful life: respectful of the relationships we are part of and considerate of the resources and materials we use.

-In my professional life I am also inquisitive and seeking greater understanding.
+In my professional life I am also inquisitive and seek greater understanding.
 I appreciate learning about new (and old) design ideas, innovative materials (both natural and technologically made), and building methods.
-To complement my CAPS (Certified Aging In Place Specialist) designation, I am preparing to sit for the NKBA’s examination to become an AKBD (Associate Kitchen and Bath Designer.)
-Part of what is exciting about the AKBD professional designation is the fact that I get to immerse myself in the details of residential construction and am able to help clients that much more.
+I am certified by the National Kitchen and Bath Association (NKBA) as an Associate Kitchen and Bath Designer (AKBD).
+Achieving the AKBD professional designation involved intense preparation, immersing myself in the details of residential construction to be able to help clients that much more.

-Member National Kitchen and Bath Association (NKBA), Willimantic Food Co-op, and since 2003 various Connecticut CSAs (currently Shundahai Farm.)
-I also enjoy spending time exploring the world with my Little Sister through the local chapter of Big Brothers Big Sisters.
+Since 2013 I have served on the board of the Southern New England Chapter of the National Kitchen and Bath Association (NKBA).
+I am also a member of the Willimantic Food Co-op, the Connecticut Chapter of the Northeast Organic Farmer’s Association (CT NOFA), and since 2003 various Connecticut farms (currently, Shundahai Farm CSA and Cobblestone Farm CSA).
+I also enjoy spending time exploring the world with my Little Sister through the Connecticut chapter of Big Brothers Big Sisters.
 Se habla español.